"We Are Murray"

 Next, the University and BTSALP students will meet with Junior High and High school students for input on color palette and hear suggestions on additions or revisions that might be added to the drafts.
 Once the outlines are finalized, each design will be printed onto a

 4' x 8' piece of canvass and set up at the Murray Amphitheater to be painted.
-Elementary, junior high, and high school students will be bused to the Amphitheater to help the University and BTSALP students to paint the murals.
+Elementary, junior high, and high school students will be bused to the Murray Mansion to help the University and BTSALP students to paint the murals.
 One of the paint days will be opened to the public and local artists.

 With the completion of all nine murals, each elementary will have their own mural specific to their school identity.